dynamicalsystemslaboratory/TE_Coupling_Asymmetry/README.md

 - “compute_entropy.py” is a function that computes joint entropy of any given dimension

-NOTE: Please create the relevant files/ and figures/ folders within each of the subdirectories if executing the codes as is.
+NOTE: Please create the relevant files/ and figures/ folders within each of these subdirectories if executing the codes as is.